onsol-labs/ans-documentation/developer-guide/ad-sdk/svm-sdks/soon-sdk.md

   });
 };

-// retrives users main domain in batches of 100 with pLimit of 20 it calls the rpc 20 times per second
+// retrieves users main domain in batches of 100 with pLimit of 20 it calls the rpc 20 times per second
 // thus, 2000 accounts data can be fetched per second.
 // pLimit could be increased depending on your rpc limits. async function getMainDomainsSample(connection: Connection, data: any[]) {